Henry Pike: Politics

 Pike was a federal vice-president of the Young Liberals in 2013 and Chair of the Liberal National Party Metro South Region Branch in 2021.
 He was the LNP candidate for the seat of Redlands at the 2020 Queensland state election, losing to the incumbent Australian Labor Party (ALP) MP Kim Richards.

 In August 2021, Pike won Liberal National Party preselection for the federal seat of Bowman, following the forced retirement of incumbent MP Andrew Laming after having defeated four candidates in the ballot.
 In early 2022, police dismissed a complaint against Pike in relation to the preselection process, describing the complaint as “unfounded”.
 In his maiden speech, he said he made "no apologies" for being a social conservative.
 In his first parliamentary term, Pike was appointed to the Joint Standing Committee on Treaties, and the Committee on the Implementation of the National Redress Scheme.
-In September 2022, Pike called upon Airservices Australia to revisit planned changes for the departure of aircraft over the Redlands area from Brisbane Airport.
-The majority of complaints were from the New Parallel Runway project at the airport.

 Pike retained Bowman for the LNP at the 2022 federal election.
-He is associated with the party's religious right and was endorsed by prominent conservative Amanda Stoker.
+Aligned with the National Right faction of the Liberal Party, Pike is associated with the party's religious right and was endorsed by prominent conservative Amanda Stoker.

 In January 2023, Pike drafted a bill that would keep Australia Day on January 26.